google/or-tools/ortools/sat/doc/reference.md

 Adds an enforcement literal to the constraint.

 Args:
-    boolvar: A boolean literal, that is a boolean variable or its negation.
+    boolvar: A boolean literal or a list of boolean literals.

+Returns:
+    self.

-      An enforcement literal (boolean variable or its negation) decides whether the constraint is active or not.
-It acts as an implication, so if the literal is true, that implies the constraint must be enforced.
+This method adds one or more literals (that is a boolean variable or its negation) as enforcement literals.
+The conjunction of all these literals decides whether the constraint is active or not.
+It acts as an implication, so if the conjunction is true, it implies that the constraint must be enforced.
+If it is false, then the constraint is ignored.

+The following constraints support enforcement literals: bool or, bool and, and any linear constraints support any number of enforcement literals.

 <h2 id="ortools.sat.python.cp_model.IntervalVar">IntervalVar</h2>